reactivepixel/Depreciated-WDD-Hubot/README.md

 ### NodeJS

 Use brew (short for Homebrew) to install Node.js and its bundled package manager, NPM.
-In your terminal, type
+In your terminal, type:

     $ brew install node